Mifort/chainParser/README.md

 # chainParser
 Transfer of data from one project to another with a new identification.
+The music release has many genres, artists, CDs, tracks.
 Chain of Responsibility pattern applied.